- Written by Dr.Mehmet Demircioglu

 If there was burning, sores, flakes, tenderness, or new shedding, do not use a simple calendar rule.
 Send clear photos, describe the service, and explain what changed afterward.
 I may ask the patient to wait, treat the scalp locally, or see a dermatologist before buying a ticket.
 The travel decision should come after the scalp decision.

-I also prefer no new chemical experiments close to surgery.
-Do not relax for the first time right before travel.
-Do not combine relaxer, color, smoothing, tight extensions, and heavy heat in the same window.
-FUE is already a controlled injury to the scalp.
-I do not want avoidable chemical or traction stress stacked on top of it.
+I also avoid new chemical experiments close to surgery.
+A first relaxer just before travel is different from a familiar root touch up.
+Combining relaxer, color, smoothing, tight extensions, and heavy heat in the same window gives the scalp too many possible irritants at once.
+FUE is already a controlled injury to the scalp, so I do not want avoidable chemical or traction stress stacked on top of it.

 When can relaxers restart after grafts have settled?